 - relevant personal qualities, such as honesty and integrity

-- potential for further development
+- potential for further development and

 - ability to contribute to team performance.

 When undertaking a recruitment process, there needs to be a clear understanding of the role and what is genuinely required for the role.
 Gender and age are not work-related qualities.

 Awareness of unconscious bias will assist assessors to focus on work-related qualities.